dotnet/iot/src/devices/Amg88xx/samples/README.md

 # Demonstration of AMG8xx binding usage

-## Introduction
+## Overview
+The sample application demonstrates the key functions of the sensor and the binding
+* thermal image readout
+* interrupt triggering based on temperature levels incl. hysteresis
+* sensor states
+* noise reduction by using the sensor's moving average function

-There are AMG88xx breakout boards available from a variety of the known vendors.
-You can use nay of them as long as it provides the I2C interface of the sensor directly.
+There are AMG88xx breakout boards available from a variety of vendors.
+You can use any of them as long as it provides access to the I2C interface of the sensor.
 <br/><br/>
-**Note:** There are also boards available with additional interfaces or even an integrated Arduino compatible curcuit.
-You probably can't use them as the binding supports a direct I2C connection only.
+**Note:** There are also boards available with additional interfaces or even with an integrated Arduino or compatible circuit.
+You can use this binding only if the boards gives you access to the I2C interface only.
+<br/><br/>

 ## Wiring
-For demonstration purpose the INT-pin of the sensor ist connected to GPIO PIN05 of the RPi.
-Additionally an LED is connected to GPIO PIN06 of the RPi.
+For demonstration purpose the INT-pin of the sensor is connected to GPIO PIN 5 of the RPi.
+Additionally an LED is connected to GPIO PIN 6 of the RPi.
+The LED signals the occurrence of an interrupt.

 ![Wiring of a sensor breakout and LED for the sample](./amg8833sample.png)

-## Funtional description of the sample